 \subsection{Example: Auslander-Reiten quiver and $\zzs{1}Q$}

-We can always associate an $2$-slice algebra to the Auslander-Reiten quiver of a representation-directed algebra.
+We can always associate a $2$-slice algebra to the Auslander-Reiten quiver of a representation-directed algebra.

-If $Q^{\perp}= (Q_0,Q_1,\rho^{\perp})$ is a Auslander-Reiten quiver of a representation-directed algebra $A$, then $\rho^{\perp}$ is the set of mesh relations.
+If $Q^{\perp}= (Q_0,Q_1,\rho^{\perp})$ is an Auslander-Reiten quiver of a representation-directed algebra $A$, then $\rho^{\perp}$ is the set of mesh relations.
 The algebra $\GG$ defined by $Q^{\perp}$ is the Auslander algebra of $A$.
-Let $\LL$ be the quadratic dual of $\GG$, then $\LL$ is a algebra with vanishing radical cube and hence is a $1$-translation algebra \cite{g02} and its bound quiver $Q= (Q_0, Q_1, \rho)$ is an $1$-translation quiver.
+Let $\LL$ be the quadratic dual of $\GG$, then $\LL$ is an algebra with vanishing radical cube and hence is a $1$-translation algebra \cite{g02} and its bound quiver $Q= (Q_0, Q_1, \rho)$ is a $1$-translation quiver.
 It is easy to see that $Q$ is a $2$-properly-graded and $\LL$ is a $2$-properly-graded algebra.
 The relation set $\rho$ can be taken as a basis of the orthogonal space of $\rho^{\perp}$ in $kQ_2$.

 In this case, $\tL$ is $2$-translation algebra, and $Q$ is a complete $\tau$-slice in stable $2$-translation quiver $\zZ|_1 Q$.
 So the quadratic dual $\GG$ of $\LL$ is a $2$-slice algebra.

 Let $Q^{\perp}$ be the Auslander-Reiten quiver of path algebra of quiver of type $A_4$ with linear orientation,